iamnewton/dotfiles/.github/SUPPORT.md

 1. Open a [bug report](https://github.com/iamnewton/dotfiles/issues/new?template=bug_report.md)
 2. Fill out the template and provide as much context as you can about what you're running into and be sure to include steps **to reproduce** such that someone else can follow to recreate the bug or error on their own.
-4. Provide project and platform versions (`nodejs`, `npm`, etc), depending on what seems relevant.
+4. Provide project and platform versions (Linux, MacOS, etc), depending on what seems relevant.
 If not, please be ready to provide that information if maintainers ask for it.

 Once it's filed: